Top five things Seahawks OC Brian Schottenheimer said Wednesday: Goals, goalline plays, Alex McGough and George Fant

 1, The Seahawks would like to do better in the red zone against the Vikings.

-Saturday against the Chargers, the Seahawks were 1-4 in the red zone, fumbling away one chance at the 1-yard line and two other time settling for field goals on drives that got to at least the 15 in the first quarter with the first team offense.
+Saturday against the Chargers, the Seahawks were 1-4 in the red zone, fumbling away one chance at the 1-yard line and two other times settling for field goals on drives that got to at least the 15 in the first quarter with the first team offense.

 Schottenheimer said improving that is a goal while noting that Seattle going 6-13 on third down against the Chargers was an improvement on the 2-10 of the first game.